chisness/aipoker/aipoker.md

 So why not just use this procedure for poker?
 Backward induction works well for perfect information games.
 These are games like tic-tac-toe, checkers, and chess, where all players can see all information in the game (although games like chess are too large to solve just using this procedure).
 Whereas poker has imperfect information due to the hidden private cards.

-Game theoretic techniques robust against all opponents

-performance against libratus capped out at 30k hands

-behavioral strategy \sigma_i distribution over actions for each information set, utility of strategy profile is esxpected value, e-nash equilibrium is so that each player can gain at most e by deviating

-lossless vs lossy abstraction
-abstracting in games is nonmonotonic (Waugh et al AAMAS 09) deep cfr as alternative to absttraction, fnunction approximation form of CFR using deep neural networks  (abstraction can miss strategic nuances, some abstraction is often manual or domain specific collect samples on many traversals, add samples to a buffer, train new neural network to predict regrets, use that neural network to pick actions in the next iteration measured in action abstraction of HUNLE 10^15 nodes and 10^12 infosets, beats card abstraction with 10^5 infosets but loses to card abstraction with 10^7 infosets, more training and larger buffer improve performance (they used 1 GPU)

-linear cfr show that by having 3 options reward 0, 1, -1m takes CFR+ 471.4k iterations to pick middle action 100% profability, much faster with linear CFR

-cannot combine linear cfr and cfr+, discounted cfr multiplies positive by t^alpha/(t^alpha + 1), beta for negative, a = 1.5 and b = 0 outperforms CFR+

-can't solve subgames indpeendently in imperfect info games blueprint for whole game, strategy for subgame give opponent choice of blueprint or subgame model and want to solve for our subgame strategy so that opponent isnt better off choosing subgame model for any private type sh emay have --> safe allow opponent to get back in the subgame the sgifts she has given so far --> unsafe can apply recurisvely, include action that opponent made instead of just using a default abstraction

 With perfect information, each player knows exactly what node/state he is in in the game tree.
 In imperfect information games, as we showed earlier, players have information sets that are equivalent states based on information known to that player, but are actually different true states of the game.
 For example, see the nodes connected by red lines below that represent Player 2 in Kuhn Poker with card Q facing either a bet or pass action from Player 1.